 I went out and got some actual red wine vinegar to add to my pantry for this, just to get closer to the intended flavor.
 I was doing another recipe that called for some parsley, and needed to make use of the rest before it sits in a jar in the back of my fridge getting forgotten.
 Then, I mixed up a big batch of this into 3 mason jars, to last a whole month in the fridge!
 Continue Reading

 A super-processed food recipe!
 Special exceptions must be made for once-a-year-events.
 Happy lunar new year!
-Special thanks to my mama, and to my co-conspirator Sarah, for providing her grandma-made childhood memories and decisive nature to help with quality assurance, decision-making, and even loaning me a steamer.
-Thanks also to my fellow food-obsessed friend Candace who gave me a tip on the rice flour type, and Angel Wong of Angel Wong’s Kitchen for her nice tutorial video that (a)confirmed the preferred rice flour type, and (b)filled in a few gaps in specifics for the recipe procedure.
-Note: another reason to try this labor-intensive recipe at home: lately when I go to some Chinese restaurants, they’ve sprinkled their radish cake with bits of shrimp so I can’t eat it unless I want to risk anaphylactic shock.
+Special thanks to my mama, and also to my co-conspirator Sarah, for providing her grandma-made childhood memories and decisive nature to help with quality assurance, with decision-making, and for even loaning me a steamer.

 You guys, I finally gave in and tried making home made almond milk!
 Blame it on that Monday MLK holiday, and a big bag of expensive-feeling almonds from Cash & Carry.
 As a lactard, I ordinarily drink almond milk at home en lieu of regular milk, when I’m not indulging with coconut milk to lace my coffee, so it’s already a staple in my house.
 It was delicious, and I can’t believe it took me so long to finally try making it, especially as I was gifted with a powerful Vitamix last year.